 National Jewish Health – Tobacco Cessation Program

-**Remote positions with our team are currently available for candidates located in CO, TX, OR, WI, MN, AZ, CA, IL, FL, VA, HI, OK and NY*
+**Remote positions with our team are currently available for candidates located in CO, TX, WI, MN, AZ, CA, IL, FL, VA, HI, OK and NY*

 **$750 Sign-On Bonus**

 Be part of something big!
 The Keep It Sacred program operated by National Jewish Health is seeking a full time Tobacco Cessation Health Coach to join their team!
 The program is aimed to decrease commercial tobacco use and cancer health disparities among American Indians and Alaska Natives (AI/AN) across the U.S. The selected candidate will coach American Indian participants over the phone and online on their journey to quit using tobacco products.
 Create personalize plans and use proven strategy to make a difference in participant lives.

 Please submit a cover letter along with application detailing your interest in working with the Keep It Sacred program.